Firm Foundation (He Won't)

 "Firm Foundation (He Won't)" is a song by American Contemporary Christian musician and worship leader Cody Carnes.
 The song was released on December 10, 2021, as a single.
 Carnes co-wrote the song with Chandler Moore and Austin Davis.
 Austin Davis produced the single.

+"Firm Foundation (He Won't)" peaked at No. 14 on the US Hot Christian Songs chart.

 The song was covered by Maverick City Music, with Chandler Moore and Cody Carnes featuring on their track.
 The Maverick City Music rendition peaked at No. 33 on the US Hot Christian Songs chart, and No. 10 on the Hot Gospel Songs chart.